During my assignment I learned about:

 Personally, a challenge I had in the beginning was making new friends in different locations.
 I was always used to being away from home for studying, but I had never moved abroad while working.
 It took more effort to meet people than I was used to and it also meant that I got involved in a lot of fun activities and groups, such volunteering and different meet-ups.
 Nevertheless, if I could go back in time and make my career choice again, I would still make exactly the same decision by choosing HR Perspectives.

-I’m currently working as a Project Manager / Global HR Business Partner for Diagnostics in Basel, where I’m responsible for projects (e.g.: Diversity Lead for Diagnostics) as well as supporting my business clients with HR topics.
+I’m currently working as a Global HR Business Partner & Project Manager for Diversity & Inclusion for Diagnostics in Basel.
 Having experienced different parts of the organization has given me a unique perspective on the company and a comprehensive insight into various cultures; this helps me question the status quo at work every day and helps me add value to the Roche organization.